 Hydride shifts and methyl shifts can occur in organic chemistry reactions if there is a carbocation intermediate.
-While Markovnikov’s rule placed the carbocation on the more substituted of the 2 former sp2 (double bound) carbon atoms, if there is an EVEN MORE substituted carbon nearby you’ll get a carbocation rearrangement.
+While Markovnikov's rule places the carbocation on the more substituted of the 2 former sp2 (double-bound) carbon atoms, if there is an EVEN MORE substituted carbon nearby, you'll get a carbocation rearrangement.

-This video helps you understand the logic behind the carbocation rearrangement, along with specific patterns to look for when deciding between a hydride shift or methyl shift.
+These videos help you understand the logic behind the most common types of carbocation rearrangement, along with specific patterns to look for when deciding between a hydride shift or methyl shift, with examples included.

 (watch this video or YouTube or view the transcript – coming soon)

 Click for previous video – Acid Catalyzed Hydration

 This is video 7 in the Alkene Reaction Mechanism series.
 Click to see the entire series